Vadzim1010/exchange_rates/README.md

 - **UiCommand**: Represents commands sent to the UI layer for specific actions.
 - **Reducer**: Contains the logic for transitioning from one `UiState` to another based on `Event` and generates `SideEffect` or `UiCommand` if needed.
 - **MviViewModel**:
-    - Manages the state and handles `UiEvent` processing using the `Reducer`.
+    - Manages the state and handles `Event` processing using the `Reducer`.
     - Provides a `StateFlow` to observe the current state.
     - Interacts with `SideEffectHandler` to manage side effects and UI commands.